Zakki0925224/adabana/README.md

 # adabana

-**adabana** is a hobby operating system for Raspberry Pi 3 Model B, written in Rust.
+**adabana** (Japanese: "徒花") is a hobby operating system for Raspberry Pi 3 Model B, written in Rust.

 ## How to run